How are you today? I mean, how are you financially?

-- is a key benchmark and report card at a particular time.
+- It is a crucial benchmark at a particular time.

-- helps you get a loan for a house, car, college tuition, or new business.
+- It helps you get a loan for a house, car, college tuition, or new business.

-- is your best road map to building your wealth.
+- Provides the best road map to building your wealth.

 You need to know the difference between net worth and net income.